Filipi-Soares/FAIRmetadataSchema/README.md

 | RF12      | R       | Documentation of Modifications (1)                                               |
 | RF13      | I (50%) R (50%) | Schema reuse (1)                                                                  |

-*Table 1A – Template for calculating the FAIRness level of the Almes Core schema.*
+*Table 1A – Template for calculating the FAIRness level of metadata schemas.*

 Each component related to a principle was scored based on its presence (true) or absence (false).
 If a component is present, it contributes its full score; if absent, it contributes zero.
 For example, for Principle F (Findability):